 ⬇ Lowered immunity

 The premenstrual, or luteal phase, is the week or so leading up to your period.
-It’s the stage where your body is preparing itself for the stress of menstruation, which often manifests in cold and flu-like symptoms.
+During the luteal phase, your body prepares itself for the stress of menstruation, which often manifests in cold and flu-like symptoms.

-Progesterone rises during the luteal phase, and is known to make you moodier or more anxious.
+The reproductive hormone progesterone rises during this fourth phase, and is known to make you moodier or more anxious.
 Given that stress hormone cortisol is linked to inflammation, your immune system is also feeling stressed by having to work harder to stay healthy.

 If you’re experiencing persistent symptoms that are significantly impacting your daily life, or find that your period is debilitating, that may be a sign of a bigger problem.
 We want to reiterate that you know your body best, and you shouldn’t hesitate to schedule an appointment with your doctor